kalisio/crisis/docs/gofurther/workflow.md

 # Processes

-By default an event template is a simple information message without any interaction between participants and coordinators Adding a workflow you can define a sequence of interactions (i.e. multiple-choice questions) that must be fulfilled by the participant and/or the coordinator of the event
+By default an event template is a simple information message without any interaction between participants and coordinators.
+By adding a workflow you can define a sequence of interactions (i.e. multiple-choice questions) that must be fulfilled by the participant and/or the coordinator of the event

 Take the following workflow example composed of two steps:
   1. awaited participant interaction: *are available or not available to intervene on this event ?*